logigearcorp/docs.testarchitect.com/content/administration-guide/testarchitect-register-server.md

 Otherwise, to manually restart TestArchitect Register Server:

--   in **Windows**: Go to location TA\_INSTALL\_DIR\\binclient\\agents\\, then double-click the TARegisterServer.exe file.
+-   in Windows: Go to location TA\_INSTALL\_DIR\\binclient\\agents\\, then double-click the TARegisterServer.exe file.
--   in **Linux**: From a command prompt, navigate to location /usr/local/logigear/testarchitect/binclient/agents/, then execute the TARegisterServer.sh file.
+-   in Linux: From a command prompt, navigate to location /usr/local/logigear/testarchitect/binclient/agents/, then execute the TARegisterServer.sh file.
--   in **macOS**: From a command prompt, navigate to location /Applications/TestArchitect/binclient/agents/, then execute the TARegisterServer.sh file.
+-   in macOS: From a command prompt, navigate to location /Applications/TestArchitect/binclient/agents/, then execute the TARegisterServer.sh file.